phoenix-apex/OpenApi.Client/README.md

 Notifications API needs to be changed from time to time.
-By default, the Secret Key remains valid for a period of seven days (maximum three months) and any API call performed using an expired key will result in a `HTTP Error 205 Reset Content`, with a message saying that the Secret Key is expired.
-To refresh the API Key, you can do this from either the Notifications Portal -> API Key Manager, where the key needs to be updated manually, or by invoking the `GET api/v1/key` API endpoint.
-It is suggested that latter method is to be implemented.
+By default, the Secret Key remains valid for a period of seven days (maximum three months) and any API call performed using an expired key will result in a `HTTP Error 205 Reset Content`, with a message saying that the Secret Key is expired. <br>To refresh the API Key, you can do this from either the Notifications Portal -> API Key Manager, where the key needs to be updated manually, or by invoking the `GET api/v1/key` API endpoint. <br>It is suggested that latter method is to be implemented.

 ```csharp
 var config = new Configuration {